abessiari/my-google-collab/workflow_examples/README.md

 ```

 # <a name="operate"></a>Operation Instructions
 - Sense worflow configuration can be specified across one or more <i>.sense<i> files.
-The tool does not care how these files  are named.
-Fabfed simply loads all the .senseconfiguration files, assembles them and parses the assembled configuration.
+The workflow tool assembles all the .sense configuration files and then parses the assembled configuration.
-- Fabfed will pickup any file ending with the <b>.sense</b> extension in the directory specified by
-the <i>--config-dir</i>.
-If this option is not present, the current directory is used.
+- The <i>--config-dir</i> switch can be used to specify the configuration directory.
+If  not present, the current directory is used.
 - The --var-file option can be used to override the default value of any variable.
 It consists of a set of key-value pairs with each pair written as ```key: value```.
 At runtime, all variables found in an assembled configuration must have a value other than ```None```.
 The parser will halt and throw an exeption otherwise.
 - The --session is a friendly name used to track a given workflow.
 - Use the --help options shown above if in doubt.